 When patients come in for a breast augmentation consultation, a common question is how long breast implants last.
 While they can last 15 to 20 years with no complications, breast implants are not intended as lifetime devices, and they will ultimately need to be replaced at some point.
-At Del Mar Plastic Surgery, our board-certified plastic surgeon, Dr. Larry H. Pollack, specializes in cosmetic and reconstructive surgery.
+At Del Mar Plastic Surgery in San Diego, Dr. Larry H. Pollack, specializes in cosmetic and reconstructive surgery.

 Common Reasons for Breast Implant Replacement

 Capsular contracture is one of the most common reasons for needing breast implant replacement.
 Sometimes the body creates a capsule of scar tissue around the breast implant, causing the surrounding tissue to become thick, tight, and hard.
 It may look like one implant is higher than the other, or there may be signs of rippling or deformity.
 It may also cause some discomfort or pain, but with revision surgery, Dr. Pollack can correct this complication.